-The Board considers that the Company is substantially in compliance with the NZX Corporate Governance Code dated 17 June 2022 (NZX Code).
-In some cases, where the Company has not followed the NZX Code in full and, as required under the NZX Listing Rules, this is set out in the 2022 Annual Report.
+The Board considers that the Company is substantially in compliance with the NZX Code and the ASX Principles.
+Where the Company does not meet the NZX Code or the ASX Principles this is outlined below.
+As required under the NZX Listing Rules, where the Company does not meet the NZX Code, this is also set out in the 2024 Annual Report.